 If you have any old plastic or ceramic Easter decor from years past that you’re thinking you might want to get rid of (or pick up some inexpensive new bunnies), why not give it a quick spray first and see what you end up with?
 You might be surprised!

-You can find more of my past Easter projects by visiting the Easter archive page!
+You can find more of my DIY Easter projects by visiting the Easter archive page!

 This post contains affiliate links.